 - Do not clear or disable the IBM embedded Security Chip when UVM logon protection is enabled.
-If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - To disable UVM protection, open the Administrator Utility, click Configure Application Support and Policies, and clear the Replace the standard Windows logon with UVM's secure logon check box.
+If you do, you will be completely locked out of the system.
+To disable UVM protection, open the Administrator Utility, click Configure Application Support and Policies, and clear the Replace the standard Windows logon with UVM's secure logon check box.
 You must restart the computer before UVM protection is disabled. - When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost. - It is necessary to temporarily disable the supervisor password on some ThinkPad models before installing or upgrading Client Security Software.